MindPort-GmbH/VR-Builder-Community-Content/README.md

 1. [Legal](#legal)

 ## Getting Started

-The easiest and simplest way to get started and try out VR Builder is by downloading the latest version from our [Git Repo](https://github.com/MindPort-GmbH/VR-Builder) or the [Unity Asset Store](https://assetstore.unity.com/packages/tools/visual-scripting/vr-builder-open-source-toolkit-for-vr-creation-201913)..
+The easiest and simplest way to get started and try out VR Builder is by downloading the latest version from our [Git Repo](https://github.com/MindPort-GmbH/VR-Builder) or the [Unity Asset Store](https://assetstore.unity.com/packages/tools/visual-scripting/vr-builder-open-source-toolkit-for-vr-creation-201913).

 Make sure to follow VR Builder [tutorials](https://www.mindport.co/vr-builder/tutorials) and read the [documentation](https://www.mindport.co/vr-builder/manual/online-documentation) for a deeper understanding of how the tool works.

+Templates for behaviors and conditions can be found in this repo.
+Feel free to use them as a base to develop your own!

-##Content guidelines
+## Content guidelines
 Your contribution should be documented and contained in its own subfolders.
 Content submitted is suitable for use in a professional or personal development pipeline.
 The submission does not directly recreate a popular design, art style and aesthetic, and is not a compilation of found (copyrighted or not) content/products.
 The submission is also not the direct result of public tutorials, unless significant value is added beyond the result of the tutorial.